sagecodes/learn-to-code-html-css/readme.md

 - change the font color
 - style our link
 - align everything center (did everything align center?)

+## Congratulations

+Awesome job!
+You made a web page!
+You're a web developer! :)

+## Challenge:
+The best way to learn is to keep practicing and challenge yourself!
+Here are some ideas!

+- Design a new layout
+- Use CSS gride more on your site!
+- use CSS animations

+Show off your project at the next [code hours](https://www.meetup.com/Learn-Code-Seattle/events/)!

 ## Upcoming Events!
 We host sooo many events! check out out [calendar](https://www.galvanize.com/seattle/events)